SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 ~~~~~~~~~~~~

 Communicator:
-    The main purpose of the module is ommunication.
+    The main purpose of the module is communication.
     It may have none of the predefined parameters of the other classes.

     The communicate command is used mainly for debugging reasons, or as a workaround